Perkedel/Lah-Mboh/README.md

 Unbullshitments included!
 Please immediately create Issue for any still-bullshat stuffs found!

 > [WARN] SFW ONLY!
-This repo can contain everything (including swearings, insults, Germany chancelor, Number of beast, goriest of gores guro, furry), but not pornography, & derogatory N-words.
+This repo can contain everything (including swearings, insults, Germany chancelor, Number of beast, goriest of gores guro, furry, sex part jokes), but not actual pornography, & derogatory N-words.
-> If you wish to pornography, contribute & use to our NSFW PWAD LINK_PLS there instead!
+> If you wish to add actual pornography, contribute & use to our NSFW PWAD LINK_PLS there instead!
+> It has been found that younglings (which are not our audience target at all) somehow able to access Doom in first place, when the game is intended for grownups (mature) audiences.

 ## A Random Doom Stuffs